 Direct Query for Power BI datasets

 Now, lets consider the Enterprise Data model.
-In the Microsoft documentation this is called the Enterprise Symantec Model.
-We can think of the Enterprise Symantec Model as storing metadata linking tables of data and storing relationships between tables.
+In the Microsoft documentation this is called the Enterprise Semantic Model.
+We can think of the Enterprise Semantic Model as storing metadata linking tables of data and storing relationships between tables.
 Direct Query to PowerBI.com now lets us make models of models.

 From our previous example now consider this architecture.